Saoirse555/BusynessNYCGroup8/README.md

 5. In every Thursday, 'next-dev' branch will merge to 'main' branch.

-6. Saoirse's repository should never be touched if not needed to.
+6. Saoirse's repository should never be touched directly if not needed to.